-It’s the worst flu season in years, say doctors and nurses at many hospitals across the United States.
-No doubt about it, the flu is miserable for anyone who contracts it, and it can be dangerous.
-A growing number of deaths are considered to be related to the seasonal flu, prompting many healthcare providers to issue reminders to get a flu shot.
+The flu is miserable for anyone who contracts it, and it can be dangerous for some people.
+This fall, many healthcare providers are reminding their patients to get a flu shot.
 Are there special precautions that people with heart disease or congenital heart defects should take?
 Read on to learn more about the flu and steps you can take to protect yourself.

 Does the seasonal flu present special issues for patients with cardiovascular disease?